laravel/docs/eloquent.md

 <a name="chunking-results"></a>
 ### Chunking Results

 If you need to process thousands of Eloquent records, use the `chunk` command.
-The `chunk` method will retrieve a "chunk" of Eloquent models, feeding them to a given `Closure` for processing.
+The `chunk` method will retrieve a "chunk" of Eloquent models, feeding them to a given closure for processing.
 Using the `chunk` method will conserve memory when working with large result sets:

     Flight::chunk(200, function ($flights) {
         foreach ($flights as $flight) {